Updated: Feb 16

 The marvellous Sue Barker, whose career spanned both phases of the cliche, was one of a handful of commentators, who would always remind the audience of Virginia Wade's achievement in 1977.

-The pack featured here was part of Rex Pitts' personal collection.
+Both games featured here, the original and the centenary versions, were part of Rex Pitts' personal collection.

 Game & Version Details